Bankstown City FC (women)

 Bankstown City Lions Football Club, commonly referred to as Bankstown City Lions or simply Bankstown City, is an Australian women's football team from Bankstown, a suburb of Sydney, New South Wales, Australia.
-They compete in the National Premier Leagues NSW Women's, the second tier of women's football in Australia.
+They compete in the NSW League One Women's, the third tier of women's football in Australia.
 Bankstown City Lions plays their home games at Jensen Park.

 History

 The club formed women's teams in 2013.
 The senior team was promoted from the third tier Women's State League to the National Premier League 2 in 2015.

 In 2017, they won the NPL2 Women's Championship after defeating Sydney Olympic and were promoted to the NPL1 Women's League for the following season.
 The 2018 NPL 1 Women's season saw Bankstown City Lions narrowly escape relegation by one point, finishing 10th out of 12 teams.